Thomas Alexander Johnson: Biography

-Johnson was born at Enniskillen, County Tyrone, Ireland, in 1835, the first of four children born to Edward and Rosanna Johnson.
+Johnson was born at Enniskillen, County Fermanagh, Ireland, in 1835, the first of four children born to Edward and Rosanna Johnson.

 In Ireland, he worked as a merchant, residing at Trillick.
 Johnson married Catherine (Kate) Agnes Wilson in Lowtherstown in 1860.
 Kate was the fourth of twelve children born to William Wilson and Elizabeth Graham of Crossan.
 Together, Thomas and Kate had seven children, five of whom survived to adulthood.
 Through Kate, Johnson was brother-in-law to New South Wales parliamentarian Charles Wilson and uncle to Sir Thomas George Wilson and Maud Wilson, later Lady Grey.

 Johnson arrived in Warwick, Queensland with his wife and one of her brothers, James Wilson, in 1863.
 They joined another of Kate's brothers who had already moved to Warwick, Rev. William Wilson, a Methodist minister.
 Johnson was also involved in establishing the local Methodist Church, including being president of the building committee.
 Johnson opened a successful general store in Warwick, drawing on his experience as a merchant in Ireland.

-Johnson held various positions including President of the Warwick Progress Association, Vice-president of the Eastern Downs Agricultural and Pastoral Association and Chairman of the Warwick Farmers' Milling Co.
+Johnson held various positions including President of the Warwick Progress Association, vice-president of the Eastern Downs Agricultural and Pastoral Association and Chairman of the Warwick Farmers' Milling Co.
 Along with his wife, he was a prominent member of the Warwick Methodist Church.
 Kate was also President of the Warwick Women's Christian Temperance Union in Warwick in 1895, which not only temperance but female suffrage.